A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Numerical Experiments

-Figures~\ref{cov} show comparisons with all benchmark methods on the \texttt{\texttt{covtype}} data set, focusing on the test error.
+Figure~\ref{cov} shows comparisons with all benchmark methods on the \texttt{\texttt{covtype}} data set, focusing on the test error.
 All algorithms exhibit a rapid decrease in test error, with the performance of SRBA and our method, SPABA, closely aligned.
 Both methods achieve the lowest test error value and do so at the fastest rate.